jsitla/SHELFZE/README.md

 firebase deploy --only functions cd ..

-# 5. Update Cloud Function URL in CameraScanner.js
+# 5. Update Cloud Function URLs in config.js
-# Replace YOUR_CLOUD_FUNCTION_URL with deployed URL
+# Replace the URLs in config.js with your deployed Cloud Function URLs

 # 6. Start the app
 npm start